JiaxinS/ArcadeJumpUnity/README.md

 The Objective:
 •	Player must jump onto different types of platforms (regular platforms, moving platforms, and invisible platforms)
 •	Improve upon the numbers of collected scores(hearts) of the game
-•	Player can enjoy the vintage arcade pixel art, just like the games they played on their Game Boy.
+•	Player can enjoy the vintage arcade pixel art, just like the games they played on their Game Boy
 •	Player can shoot enemies and kill them

 Genre: